Common introductory FAQs

 Is there a contract or terms to sign in order to use Corsizio?

-How does your pay-per-use pricing model work?
+How does the pay-per-use pricing model work?

 Our pay-per-use pricing model is divided into two areas: registrations and online payments.